 My fingers gripped the desk.
 Seconds ground against the clock.

 “Hey, I’m talking to you!”
 Adrian slammed his palms on the desk.
 “Are you gay because someone touched you?”

-I closed my eyes and counted the seconds between breaths.
+I closed my eyes and counted between breaths.
 Nothing else existed.

-Suddenly the door flew open, and a red-faced Mr. Fletcher came down on Adrian like a hurricane.
-“I heard you from all the way down the hall, Mr. Dempsey.
+The door flew open, and a red-faced Mr. Fletcher came down like a hurricane.
+“I heard you all the way down the hall, Mr. Dempsey.
 I don’t tolerate that sort of talk in my class.
-You just earned yourself an hour of detention.”
+You’ve earned yourself an hour of detention.”